lu4p/go-template-turbo-sample/README.md

 npm run dev
 ```

-After all of this just run `air`, to start the webapp with hot reloading.
+After the above just run `air`, to start the webapp with hot reloading.

-**Note:** The `dist/main.css` file is rather large now at ~6MB, but don't worry this is only because each possible class of tailwind is included (there a many), once you build for production only ~4KB of CSS is left.
+**Note:** The generated `dist/main.css` file is rather large now at ~6MB, but don't worry this is only because every possible class of tailwind is included (there a many), once you build for production only ~4KB of CSS is left.

-If you want to also rebuild the JS and CSS on change run `npm run watch` in a seperate terminal session.
+If you want to also rebuild the JS and CSS on change run `npm run watch` in a separate terminal session.

 To build for production run `npm run prod` and `go build`.